5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 They’re a little larger than the previous lizards, so 20 gallons is the minimum size tank for an adult crested gecko (A 10-gallon tank will work for younger/smaller geckos).

-Also, crested geckos are arboreal and love to climb so you need to prioritize height over length for their enclosure.
-And don’t forget to include some elevated surfaces, branches, and foliage for the optimal habitat.
+Also, crested geckos are arboreal and love to climb, so prioritize height over length for their enclosure.
+And don’t forget to include some elevated surfaces, branches, and foliage!

 *Some lizards can intentionally detach their tails from their bodies to distract predators.
 After a lizard “drops its tail”, a new one typically grows in its place.

-A crested gecko, however, can drop its tail but it never grows back.
-This isn’t harmful to them, but many adults are shorter in length because of it (tails are usually 4 to 6 inches long).
+However, a crested gecko can drop its tail but it never grows back.
+This isn’t harmful, but many adults are shorter because of it (tails are usually 4 to 6 inches long).

 4) Rosy Boas